Lexie Carver

-Lexie Carver is a fictional character on the NBC soap opera, Days of Our Lives, created by head writer Leah Laiman.
+Lexie Carver is a fictional character on the soap opera, Days of Our Lives, created by head writer Leah Laiman.
 The role has been played most notably by actress Renée Jones, who appeared in the role from 1993 until departing in 2012.
+Nikki Crawford assumed the role of Lexie when the character returned for a six-month storyline in 2026.
 She is the daughter of crime boss Stefano DiMera, and the psychic Celeste Perrault.
 She is the mother of Theo Carver, and was the wife of mayor Abe Carver.

 Casting

 The role was originated on July 30, 1987, by Cyndi James Gossett on a recurring basis.
 Gossett last appeared as Lexie on February 20, 1989.
 Angelique deWindt Francis portrayed the character from March 31, 1989, until August 2, 1990, and again from March 9 to December 12, 1992.
 Shellye Broughton appeared for two episodes on January 28 and 29, 1993, with Renée Jones taking over on February 2, 1993.
 Jones remained a regular until she was dropped to recurring status in 2007.

-In April 2012, Jones confirmed in an interview with TV Guide's Michael Logan that she would vacate the role of Lexie Carver after 20 years and would retire into a simpler life, revealing that she is not happy in acting.
+In April 2012, Jones confirmed in an interview with TV Guides Michael Logan that she would vacate the role of Lexie Carver after 20 years and would retire into a simpler life, revealing that she is not happy in acting.
 Jones revealed that the exit of Lexie would likely be a permanent one.
 Jones last aired on June 28, 2012.
 On October 22, 2021, Jennifer Lee stepped into the role for a special episode focusing on Abe.

+In March 2026, it was announced Nikki Crawford had been recast in the role.
+She made her first appearance during the final moments of the March 6 episode.
+Crawford exited on August 21, 2026.